40net-cloud/fortinet-oci-solutions/FortiWeb/Active-Active/terraform/README.md

 ## Network choices

-- **Create New VCN** creates a VCN, Internet Gateway, and three regional subnets for the NLB, FortiWeb port1, and FortiWeb port2.
+- **Create New VCN and Subnets** creates a VCN, Internet Gateway, and two regional subnets for the NLB and the FortiWeb primary `port1` VNICs.
-- **Use Existing VCN and Create New Subnets** reuses a selected VCN and an existing Internet Gateway but creates the three FortiWeb subnets, route tables, and security lists.
+- **Use Existing VCN and Subnets** reuses a selected VCN and two existing subnets, one for the NLB and one for both FortiWeb primary VNICs.

 The second option intentionally does not reuse existing subnets.